Memorial Hospital of Rhode Island

 An average nurse anesthetist salary in Rhode Island

-Rhode Island CRNA salaries are a little lower than the national average and range from $120k to $145k.
+Rhode Island CRNA salaries are lower than the national average around $133k.

 Frequently Asked Questions